 After being injured due to another person or business’s negligence in South Carolina, many people weigh the pros and cons of filing a personal injury lawsuit.
 These lawsuits are known as “civil actions.”
-Their purpose is to hold the wrongdoer responsible while fairly compensating the person got hurt.
+Their purpose is to hold the wrongdoer responsible while fairly compensating the person who got hurt.
 While it’s not always necessary to file a lawsuit after an accident, this article by our South Carolina personal injury attorney addresses when legal action may be required, as well as what you can expect after the lawsuit is filed.

 - When Should I File an Injury Lawsuit?